If you’re looking for a list of questions to ask your spouse to reconnect, then you’re in the right place!

 Crickets.

-Using this list of questions to ask your spouse will help you learn more about each other, including how you can be a better wife and improve your marriage.
+Asking your partner some of these questions can help you learn more about each other, including how you can be a better wife and improve your marriage.
+And you’ll probably even learn some things about your spouse that you never knew before… even if you’ve been married for decades!

 Be supportive.